Understanding My Prognosis

 - Do you have thoughts for your obituary or memorial card?

-For a list of items to consider and how and who can complete the tasks, check out the ‘After a Death Checklist’ created by the government of BC with more details in the resource kit.
+To assist your executor and others who are following your wishes after your death, check out the ‘After a Death checklist’ created by the government of BC with more details in the resource kit.